pymanga/pyMANGA/PlantModelLib/BettinaNetwork/BettinaNetwork.md

 BettinaNetwork accounts for resource allocation to root graft formation.
 Root grafts are the fusion of root tissue, allowing woody plants to exchange resources such as water ([Graham and Bormann, 1966](https://doi.org/10.1007/BF02858662)).

-BettinaNetwork is a child module of `pyMANGA.PlantModelLib.Bettina.Bettina`, i.e., plant geometry and growth is based on the single tree model Bettina ([Peters et al., 2014](https://doi.org/10.1016/j.ecolmodel.2014.04.001)).
+BettinaNetwork is a child module of `pyMANGA.PlantModelLib.Bettina`, i.e., plant geometry and growth is based on the single tree model Bettina ([Peters et al., 2014](https://doi.org/10.1016/j.ecolmodel.2014.04.001)).
 In combination with Network below-ground modules, this module allows water exchange between root grafted plants.

 One of the following processes can be used to simulate a root graft formation: